 Veins are present in a wide variety of sizes (ranging from microscopic, up to 2-3cm diameter in the torso).
-Although the diameter and precise anatomic location of veins has some degree of variability, veins in the legs can generally be divided into two categories (“superficial” veins and “deep” veins).
+Although the diameter and precise anatomic location of veins have some degree of variability, veins in the legs can generally be divided into two categories (“superficial” veins and “deep” veins).
 The “superficial” veins are located relatively close to the skin (or within a few centimeters of the skin surface), whereas the “deep” veins are more centrally located in the deep muscular compartments of the legs.

-Although less common than valve dysfunction, other potential causes of increased pressure within the veins in the lower leg can can occur when upstream veins become clogged with clot (thrombus), or narrowed due to scar tissue.
+Although less common than valve dysfunction, other potential causes of increased pressure within the veins in the lower leg can occur when upstream veins become clogged with clot (thrombus), or narrowed due to scar tissue.
 The relationship between a venous blood clot and the current (or ultimate) effect of venous blood-flow is complex.
-Sometimes blood clots can completely obstruct venous blood flow, and on other occasions blood clots are only “partially occlusive”, in which case blood can continue to flow around the clot.
+Sometimes blood clots can completely obstruct venous blood flow, and on other occasions, blood clots are only “partially occlusive”, in which case blood can continue to flow around the clot.

-The catch-all medical name for condition where the veins in the lower part of the leg are under increased pressure is “chronic venous insufficiency” (CVI).
+The catch-all medical name for a condition where the veins in the lower part of the leg are under increased pressure is “chronic venous insufficiency” (CVI).

 - Increased pressure within the leg veins associated with chronic venous insufficiency may result in a variety of symptoms including heaviness, tiredness, aching, itching, or pain.

 - Swelling in the lower part of the leg or the ankle is common.
 Symptoms can occur in one or both legs.